adamfowleruk/mljs/planning.md

 Targets for 1.8 (Jan 2015) - Theme: Visualisations Sprint 1
- - Widgets: Hive chart based on bostocks example for semantic data
-  - Core: May require reworking of semantic context to tunnel down to n degrees of separation
  - Docs: JSdoc better use
   - returned objects
   - IN PROGRESS JSON structures
  - links to other docs
   - ML REST API JSON and XML structures
   - tutorials where function mentioned
- - Workplace UX
-  - images for widgets
-  - make popup help on config elements more obvious
-  - link widgets to youtube videos?
-And timestamps within?
-- Widgets: Search options configuration in application editing screen
- - Track code commented TODOs in this document
- - BUG Widgets: combined query - test against latest MarkLogic 7 build
- - BUG Widgets: Address Lookup: Google geocoder needs to fail gracefully if google libraries not available (offline mode)
- - Core: Search Context: Search context chaining
-  - Add one or more child contexts, with a name for the contributed query term setting (E.g. parent contributes "collection:EmploymentStats AND year GT 2008 and year LT 2013")
-  - Ensure each context may have a hidden query term in it (E.g. one child has extra of Year=2010, one child has extra of Year=2011, and so on)
-  - Test this working with search page affecting master search context (and query), highcharts depending upon child search context
-  - DEFERRED detect circular relationships (infinite JavaScript loops)
  - IN PROGRESS Widgets: Search Results
   - IN PROGRESS Improve support for pluggable rendering for areas of result pane:-
    - IN PROGRESS title